Audiences

 Clay Audiences is the unified data layer for your workspace.
 It combines your CRM, data warehouse, and third-party enrichments into one persistent profile per contact and account, updated in real time.

-Setting up Audiences is four major steps:
+Setting up Audiences follows four steps:

 2. Create audiences — build dynamic segments using filters to target the right contacts and accounts.